-In June 2010, at the age of 12, he gave his first full solo recital in Mountain View and has been performing regularly since then.
+Misha gave his first full solo recital at the age of twelve and has been performing regularly since then.
 As a member of the Young Artist Guild, he is in great demand as a recitalist around California.